Jefferson49/RepositoryHierarchy/README.md

 + Example for an [**Individual Record**](http://www.familienforschung-hemprich.de/webtrees2/index.php?route=%2Fwebtrees2%2Ftree%2Fhemprich%2Findividual%2FI6684%2FLeonhard-Kastler&language=en-GB) with source citations

+<a name="Meta_demo"></a>
+### Demo website and examples for a meta repository
+Additionally to the above demo website links, the following links, examples, and GEDCOM snippets demonstrate the features of the Repository Hierarchy module, which make use of a meta repository.

 + Example for a [**Meta Repository**](http://www.familienforschung-hemprich.de/webtrees2/index.php?route=%2Fwebtrees2%2Ftree%2Fhemprich%2Frepository%2FR8773%2FMeta-Archiv-Familienforschung-Hemprich&language=en-GB)

 + Example for a [**Base Repository**](http://www.familienforschung-hemprich.de/webtrees2/index.php?route=%2Fwebtrees2%2Ftree%2Fhemprich%2Frepository%2FR1%2FArchiv-Familienforschung-Hemprich&language=en-GB)

+Please note in this webtrees demo site, how the Base Repository is linked to the meta repository:

+>Reference number: R8773
+Type: META_REPOSITORY

-The following GEDCOM snippets show the usage of the module in the INDI, SOUR, and REPO structures of webtrees/Gedcom.
+The following GEDCOM snippets show the usage of a meta repository in the INDI, SOUR, and REPO structures of webtrees/Gedcom.
 The snippets are related to the demo website above; the XREFs from the snippets can be directly found on the demo website.

 >0 @I6684@ INDI
 1 NAME Leonhard /Kastler/